-If you want to apply for a licence to catch and release reptiles, you'll need to be able to satisfy the Office of Environment & Heritage (OEH) that you're suitably qualified.
+If you want to apply for a licence to catch and release reptiles, you'll need to be able to satisfy the Department of Planning, Industry and Environment that you're suitably qualified.

 A licence allows handlers to legally catch and release reptiles (usually snakes) from commercial and residential homes and backyards.

-For more information on catching and releasing reptiles, please visit OEH.
+For more information on catching and releasing reptiles, please visit Department of Planning, Industry and Environment.

-- Anyone aged 18 or over, who can satisfy the OEH that they're suitably qualified to handle reptiles, including dangerous venomous snakes.
+- Anyone aged 18 or over, who can satisfy the Department of Planning, Industry and Environment that they're suitably qualified to handle reptiles, including dangerous venomous snakes.

 What you need